Overview

 The exclusion of blood cellular elements prohibits the implementation of a variety of mechanistic models of physiologic processes, including coagulation, infectious disease, and hematopoiesis to name a few.

-• Including interactions with oxygen and carbon monoxide
+- Myoglobin substance models, including interactions with oxygen and carbon monoxide.

 Appendices